Arizona-Republic-Data/National-Forest-Project/README.md

 Climate scientists typically use models to compare how the climate is likely to change under different amounts of environmental interventions.
 The Republic is showing the low-emissions model, which is considered to be fairly optimistic.

-This map reflects only one potential future and predicting precipitation comes with a lot of uncertainty.
+The Republic's watershed map reflects only one potential future and predicting precipitation comes with a lot of uncertainty.

 <b>Forest Service Shapefiles:</b> https://data.fs.usda.gov/geodata/edw/datasets.php?xmlKeyword=boundaries